 Visit for a taste of the high life.
 Let the golf buggy take you to the door, imbibe a cocktail on the terrace and revel in exquisite cooking from the state-of-the-art kitchen, now home to some of the best young chefs who have worked with Michael at Gidleigh and elsewhere.

 Don’t visit for culinary gimmicks.
 The elegant dishes are thoroughly rooted in the classics, and executed with precision and thrilling skill while eschewing cheffy nonsense of the smoking dome and popping candy variety.
 With cooking this good, tricks aren’t required.

-We liked the smart but friendly service, ‘posh booths’ for an intimate dinner with friends, Caines’ killer bread and beautifully crafted drinks at the copper bar.
+We liked the smart but friendly service; the luxe booths for an intimate dinner with friends; Caines’ killer bread; and beautifully crafted drinks at the copper bar.
 This is somewhere to relax and have a good time without pretension.

-Insider’s tip This kind of experience doesn’t come cheap but it’s possible to visit for lunch and enjoy the grounds and the terrace along with exceptional food for £45 for two courses, which is fabulous value.
-If you’ve got the means, however, stay the night and luxuriate in an outdoor marble soak tub, fire pit and personal gin tray.
+Insider’s tip this kind of experience doesn’t come cheap but it’s possible to visit for lunch which, at £65 for four exceptional courses – plus the chance to enjoy the grounds and the terrace, is fabulous value.
+However, if you’re feeling flush, stay the night and luxuriate in an outdoor marble soak tub, fire pit and personal gin tray.

 What we ate (dinner)